JonPSmith/EfCore.TestSupport/README.md

+# EfCore.TestSupport

+This git repo contains the source of the NuGet package [EfCore.TestSupport](#), and various tests to check that NuGet package.

-# EfCoreInAction.Test
+# Documentation

-This git repo supports chapter 12 in the book [Entity Framework in Action](http://bit.ly/2m8KRAZ), which is about **unit testing Entity Framework applications**.
+... to follow.